nguyenlamvu88/test/README.md

 ## Conclusion

-This project extracted meaningful time-domain features from the AReM dataset and conducted a statistical analysis to understand the variability and reliability of these features.
+This homework extracted meaningful time-domain features from the AReM dataset and conducted a statistical analysis to understand the variability and reliability of these features.
 The selected features can be used for building classification models to accurately predict human activities based on time series data from a wireless sensor network.